mrettl/conforce/README.md

 Configurational forces are computed using the `cf_c` module.
-The energy density `e`, the undeformed positions `X`, the displacement `U` and the symmetric Cauchy stress tensor `S` are passed to the `compute_CF` function alongside the element type and the computation method.
+The energy density `e`, the undeformed positions `X`, the displacement `U`, and the symmetric Cauchy stress tensor `S` are passed to the `compute_CF` function along with the element type and the computation method.

 ````python
 from conforce import cf_c